smartcontractkit/x402-cre-price-alerts/book/src/bonus/prompting-typescript.md

     - Return an array of handlers from an `initWorkflow(config)` function
   - Callbacks should:
     - Accept `runtime: Runtime` and an optional payload
-    - Instantiate Capabilityclients inside the callback
+    - Instantiate Capability clients inside the callback
     - Call Capabilities using the SDK’s `.result()` pattern to obtain consensus-verified results
     - Return a serializable result (often `Record<string, unknown>` or a dedicated result type)